Embankment

 and Air Entrainment in Stepped Storm Waterway" by Chanson and

-Toombes 2002) and the 2018 Honorable Mention Paper Award for "Minimum Specific
+Toombes 2002), the 2018 Honorable Mention Paper Award for "Minimum Specific

 Energy and Transcritical Flow in Unsteady Open-Channel Flow" by